 As 2011 approached, one of the largest changes was about to occur.
 Mario, being the youngest of three partners, had known that a time would come when his partners of over 20 years, Frank and Joe Gallo, would be retiring.
 With 3 salons already in motion, the Pen Centre approached the partners on building another location in the mall.
 With this in mind, Mario felt that it would be the perfect opportunity to create a new location and merge his existing businesses into one.
 The new spot designed in the Pen Centre, inspired by Davines and Italian Renaissance concepts, became Lavo Salon.

 After Frank and Joe retired, Mario followed through with his plan to unite all of his businesses into one.
 This produced his newest concept, Lavo by Picassos.
 Lavo began to work solely alongside Davines, making the salon a unique Davines concept boutique.
 It offered privacy, tranquillity, and an intimate experience, all within a mall setting.
 It may have been situated within a busy shopping centre, but the design and décor made the clients feel otherwise.

 In 2017 the original landmark building at 15 Welland Avenue once again became the home of Picasso's Salon.
 After being completely renovated, the 3 story, 6500 square foot building would showcase the newest concept by Mario.
-The building would also prepare to become the new home of a Spa, Davines Retail Boutique, and Paula's Elegant Bride.
+The building would also prepare to become the new home of Davines Retail Boutique, LoveStory Bridal, and Picasso's Cannoli Bar.

 Mario, having been in business for 30 years and a hair designer for over 35 years, has experienced and seen many changes throughout his career- from trends, to staff, to clients.
 However, the one thing that has not changed is his passion and unwavering determination and commitment to providing utmost satisfaction to every guest.
 At Picasso's, we continuously strive to offer our very best, and we aim to do so for many years to come.